ralatorr/project_4/README.md

 # Summary

-We chose to evaluate the effects toxic air pollution on three health outcomes, mortality, low birth weight and cancer incidence.
+We chose to evaluate the effects of toxic air pollution on three health outcomes, mortality, low birth weight and cancer incidence.

 **Mortality**